SHOW: Face It, The face in Contemporary Art, OnSite:Brooklyn, June 6 – July 11, 2015

 PRESS: Loose Ends: Creating Art Brick by Brick

-Blurring the lines through interpretation and transformation.
+Blurring the lines through iconoclasm, interpretation and transformation.
 Deconstructing images to their essence, transforming them into hyper-realistic and captivating artworks in two and three dimensions using sculptural and textual elements made from Lego bricks.
-Further, the use of these small plastic bricks that everyone has lying around their homes immediately registers with viewers of my art.
-When I create artworks and in particular portraits, especially of well known icons, here a question is raised immediately between the plasticity of these bricks that can be taken apart and rebuilt and the way we create and model icons in society.
+The use of these small plastic bricks that everyone has lying around their homes immediately registers with viewers of my art.
+Yet these artworks, in particular the portraits, either of well known icons or others, raises the question immediately between the plasticity of these bricks that can be taken apart and rebuilt and the way we create and model icons in society.

 A note on Lego as a medium